xcdl/xcdl.github.io-source/pages/guide/concepts.md

 #### Loaded/unloaded

 Packages can be *loaded* or *not loaded*.
 Generally, for a given configuration, it makes no sense for the tools to load the details of every single package that has been installed.
 For example, if the target board explicitly requires to use the STM32F407VG processor, then there is no point in loading packages for other processors and displaying choices to the user which are not relevant.
 Therefore *loading* a package means loading its configuration data into the appropriate tool, and making it available for user choices (for example showing it in the graphical user interface); a package not loaded by a configuration simply does not exist for that configuration, and none of its resources can be used.

+Packages maintain a dependencies list; *loading* a package also means loading all dependent packages, recursively.

 Selecting which packages are loaded is the first step of the configuration wizard, as a mandatory step to select the target processor and possibly board.